bsmg/beat-saber-community-wiki/mapping.md

 If you have Windows file extensions turned off, then you might have unknowingly saved your files with names like `cover.jpg.jpg`.
 To turn off file extensions in Windows, see the following image:

 ![File Extensions](/uploads/images/file-extensions.png "File Extensions")
+## I want to double the BPM of my song, is there an easy way to do that?
+Here is a [Python3 Script](https://cdn.discordapp.com/attachments/442372806705938434/447910905972523008/beat-saber-time-multiplier.zip) that will multiply the BPM and `_time` values in your JSON file by any given factor.